WebInspectInc/tjacobdesign.github.io/_posts/2014-04-04-front-end-animation-techniques.markdown

 ## Related Resources

 * [Flashless Animation in CSS3](http://24ways.org/2012/flashless-animation/) by Rachel Nabors.
-She’s also got an [class about it](http://frontendmasters.com/courses/animation-storytelling-html5-css3/).
+She’s also got an [class outlining how to do it](http://frontendmasters.com/courses/animation-storytelling-html5-css3/).
 * [Really neat hacks for CSS animations](http://css-tricks.com/css-animation-tricks/) on CSS-Tricks
 * [Advice for CSS transitions](http://trentwalton.com/2010/03/22/css3-in-transition/) from Trent Walton.
 * [RequestAnimationFrame info](https://hacks.mozilla.org/2011/08/animating-with-javascript-from-setinterval-to-requestanimationframe/) on Mozilla Hacks.